StephanWidor/Glubschauge/README.md

 "-DANDROID_STL:STRING=cxx_shared" from the "Initial CMake parameters" of the build configuration.

 Tested on Ubuntu20.04 with Qt5.15 using latest Android sdk/ndk.

+## MacOS

+Besides Qt, you need cmake, pkgconfig, tbb, opencv, magick++ installed.

+Installing with homebrew:

+`brew install cmake pkg-config tbb opencv imagemagick`

+should do.

+You can open CMakeLists.txt with QtCreator, or do

+`cmake -DCMAKE_PREFIX_PATH=PATH_TO_YOUR_QT_INSTALL/clang_64 && cmake --build . -j`

+Tested on Catalina with Qt5.15 using AppleClang11.

 # TODO